Seattle Knob and Tube Rewiring Service

 How Much Does Knob and Tube Replacement Cost in Seattle?

 Knob-and-tube replacement in Seattle commonly ranges from about $4,500 to $45,000+, depending on how much active wiring remains, home size, access, wall conditions, panel condition, and whether the project becomes a broader house rewiring project.
+For a deeper breakdown of project ranges, access issues, estimate comparison points, and common cost drivers, review our Seattle knob-and-tube replacement cost guide.

 Targeted Replacement